Yveaux/node-red-contrib-opentherm/README.md

-# OpenTherm interface for Node-RED
+# OpenTherm decoder for Node-RED

 These nodes will decode messages from an [OpenTherm](https://www.opentherm.eu/) central heating system.